2016 SMALL BUSINESS OF THE YEAR

 We are pleased to present the Business of the Year Award to Wood Technology, Inc. and our thankful that they placed their business in Chatham County.

-For more than 8 years, serving as Chatham County’s Economic Developer, the Distinguished Business Person of the Year has been an exemplary leader and has transformed the Chatham County Economic Development Corporation into a public-private partnership.
+DIANNE REID, Chatham County’s Economic Developer for more than eight years, has been an exemplary leader and has transformed the Chatham County Economic Development Corporation into a public-private partnership.
 She has a unique and professional demeanor that allows her to effectively balance the interests of many groups.
 Her dedication to collaboration ensures that all sides of an issue are heard.
 She has led 2 successful campaigns to diversify EDC’s funding.
 She was recognized in 2014 by the Triangle Business Journal in its annual Women in Business Awards program.
 She serves on several boards and actively supports local charities and various social causes.

 The Distinguished Business Person of the Year is proudly present to Dianne Reid, President of the Chatham County Economic Development Corporation.

-Last, but not least, is the crucial role he has played in helping to develop and support an innovative partnership between the Chatham County Literacy Council and Carolina Meadows.
+Ogden played a crucial role in helping to develop and support an innovative partnership between the Chatham County Literacy Council and Carolina Meadows.
 Through this partnership, residents volunteer as tutors of English as a Second Language and Citizenship Preparedness for non-native English-speaking employees at Carolina Meadows and others in the community.
 He serves as the liaison between Chatham Literacy and Carolina Meadows, helping to coordinate the program and recruiting and supporting the many resident tutors.
 He has successfully served as a tutor and mentor in the program for over five years.

 Lynn Ogden has lived in Chatham County for 10 years since his move to Carolina Meadows.
 He quickly took on a leadership role in the resident Community Outreach and Volunteer Committee at Carolina Meadows which promotes volunteer and fundraising opportunities in Chatham County.